BenRogersWPG/WebSearch/README.md

 *Set it to `https://docs.microsoft.com/en-us/search/?terms=%s&category=Reference&scope=.NET`*

-Want to run the selected URL on Google's PageSpeed Insights for SEO testing?
+Want to run the selected URL on Google's PageSpeed Insights for search engine optimization testing?

 *Set it to `https://pagespeed.web.dev/report?url=%s`*